WeissFi/weissfi-docs/docs/borrow.md

 # How Does Borrowing Work?

-**WeissFi** enables users to borrow the **WEIS** stablecoin against their **SUI** holdings with **user-defined interest rates**.
+**WeissFi** enables users to borrow the **DORI** stablecoin against their **SUI** holdings with **user-defined interest rates**.
 Unlike traditional DeFi lending platforms, WeissFi gives borrowers **full control** over the interest they pay, making it a flexible and capital-efficient borrowing solution.

 ### Unlike traditional lending platforms, WeissFi lets you:

-- **Instant Liquidity** – Borrow WEIS immediately against your SUI holdings while maintaining exposure to the asset.
+- **Instant Liquidity** – Borrow DORI immediately against your SUI holdings while maintaining exposure to the asset.
 - **Choose your interest rate** – You decide the interest rate for your loan, allowing for optimal financial planning.
 - **Efficient Liquidations** – WeissFi utilizes Stability Pools to absorb liquidated debt, protecting borrowers from sudden liquidations.
 - **No Fixed Repayment Schedule** – Repay your loan at any time, as long as you maintain a healthy Loan-To-Value (LTV) ratio.